 When an agency tells you that you will always have the same caregiver even if it’s more than 40 hours a week, that probably won’t happened because of the additional expense of overtime.
 It’s best to have 2 or 3 caregivers familiar with your love one’s situation.
 Your caregiver may get sick, their kids may get sick, they may have car trouble, etc.

 Make sure the agency actually trains its caregivers and verifies their skills before hiring their caregivers.

 The agency should have a back up if your loved cannot be left alone.

 Once you hire an agency, you may need to change or tweak your scheduled hours.
 But if you regularly change times and days, you make it extremely difficult for your caregivers.

 Always communicate with the agency about changes in schedules; never make arrangements directly with the caregiver.
 The agency needs to know when your caregiver is working.

 Don’t give your caregivers money, don’t loan them money.
 All billing should be done through the agency.
 If your caregiver needs to go grocery shopping etc., the agency should have a system in place for cash or credit card use.
 There should be some sort of cash transaction forms.

 If you live out of town and are unavailable to help with doctor visits and such, it may be prudent to hire a geriatric care manager to manage things for you.
 Check with your homecare agency; sometimes they have their own geriatric care manager.

-Advocates for the Independent has been providing trusted senior in-home care in Houston since 2010.
+Advocates for the Independent has been providing trusted, caregivers for seniors in Katy, TX and the surrounding areas since 2010.
 Locally owned and operated, we work with families to ensure their loved ones are independent, safe and thriving in the comfort of home.
 Reach out to us today at (866)237-7232 to learn more about our customized senior in-home care services and how our expert caregivers in Houston and the surrounding area can provide you with peace of mind.
 For a full list of all of the communities where we provide care, please visit our Service Area page.